Attention retailers and shippers

 4. Make Receiving More Convenient at an Access Point

-Consider providing shoppers alternate delivery options such as “pickup in store” (like UPS Access Point or FedEx Lockers) which offers shoppers protection from “porch pirates” and extended pickup hours.
+Consider providing shoppers alternate delivery options such as “pickup in store” (like UPS Access Point or FedEx Lockers).
+These options offer shoppers protection from “porch pirates” and extended pickup hours.

 5. Take Advantage of Free Shipping Day